Are you fascinated by the science behind steel production and the intricate structures that make it so strong and durable?

 It forms a cellular substructure, called dislocation cell, so it is also called dislocation martensite.

-(2) Lamellar martensite
+(2) Lamellar Martensite

-High carbon steel（ ω C ＞ 0.6%), ωNi = 30% stainless steel and some non-ferrous metals and alloys.
+Lamellar martensite is found in high-carbon steel (ωC > 0.6%), nickel (ωNi = 30%) stainless steel, and some non-ferrous metals and alloys.

 Related reading: Ferrous vs Non-ferrous Metals

+(c) Size: The maximum size of the lamellar martensite depends on the original size of the austenite grain.
 The larger the austenite grain, the coarser the martensite sheet.

 The higher the carbon content of austenite, the lower the MS and MF points.